-Interest rates have decreased and remain historically low.
+Interest rates continue to hold steady at historically low rates.
 The Authority was able to remain in the bond market based on the strength of the Statement of Net Position.
 The Authority will continue to monitor all economic factors impacting its financial stability.